simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-iot-on-cybersecurity-and-how-to-secure-iot-devices/index.en.md

 As IoT devices become more commonplace, they also become attractive targets for cybercriminals.
 This is due to several factors:

 - **Large-scale deployment**: The sheer number of IoT devices means there is a larger attack surface for hackers to exploit.
-- **Lack of security**: Many IoT devices are not designed with security in mind, making them vulnerable to attacks.
+- **Lack of security**: Many IoT devices aren't designed with security in mind, making them vulnerable to attacks.
 - **Interconnectivity**: An attack on one device can potentially spread to others within a network.

 The consequences of an IoT security breach can be severe, from **data theft** to **physical damage** or even **life-threatening situations**.